 For the more independent-minded visitor, South Africa and Namibia are great self-drive destinations and suitable vehicles can be hired and dropped off at their major airports.

-Read more about getting around Africa in our article Africa Safari Vehicles - What to Expect on Your Trip.
+Read more about getting around Africa in our blog post: Africa Safari Vehicles - What to Expect on Your Trip.

 Health & Safety

 A question often asked by first-time visitors to Africa is: "is it safe?'
 Well, our recommended African destinations are actually some of the safest in the world and many are ideal for families travelling with children.
 We have many child-friendly safari lodges to offer you, malaria-free Big 5 reserves, and beach resorts with professional kids clubs.
 Medical facilities in Africa's cities and major tourist destinations are fine and staff at safari lodges will brief you about camp safety on arrival.

 Security issues are no worse in Africa than the rest of the world: it's simply a case of using your common sense and not exposing yourself to risk.
 Our African Safari Experts will give you all the advice you need, and it always pays to ask for local advice once you're in Africa.

 One thing that you will need to take care of is any medication that's needed for your trip, whether it's malaria prophylactics or a yellow fever injection.
 Consult your doctor during your planning or simply check with your African Safari Expert.

 With ATMs and bureau de changes found throughout Africa's major towns, you can access cash pretty much anywhere.
 Most African countries accept US dollars as their currency of choice (as well as Euros and Sterling in some countries) but you'll need Rand (ZAR) for South Africa.